Renumeration report

 12 %

-Allocation of performance shares is contingent on achievement of the target levels set by the Board for the financial years 2024-2026 regarding earnings per share (EPS) according to segment reporting and reduced carbon dioxide emissions.
-If the minimum level in the interval for performance target EPS is not achieved the share rights do not entitle allocation of performance shares while every share right entitles to (1) one performance share if the maximum level is achieved.
-Performance shares are allocated linearly between the minimum and maximum levels.
-The performance target of reduced carbon dioxide emissions requires that a predetermined reduction must be achieved.
+Allocation of performance shares is conditional upon achievement of the target levels determined by the Board of Directors for each programme.
+The performance measures for both the 2024–2026 and 2025–2027 programme periods are earnings per share according to segment reporting (EPS) and reduced carbon emissions.
+If the minimum threshold of the EPS performance range is not achieved, the share rights do not entitle the holder to any allocation of performance shares, whereas each share right entitles the holder to one (1) performance share if the maximum threshold is achieved.
+Between the minimum and maximum thresholds, allocation is made on a linear basis according to intermediate values.
+For the performance measure relating to reduced carbon emissions, a predetermined reduction must be achieved.

 Performance target